in

 Folding Patio Doors (Types & Design Guide)

 There are so many different designs and styles to choose from.
-If you don’t have a background on it, you’re going to find it really difficult.
-Most people would normally put emphasis on the materials the patio doors are made of.
+If you don’t have a background in it, you will find it difficult.
+Most people would normally emphasize the materials this door type is made of.

-Folding patio doors can be made out of vinyl, wood, aluminum, or even fiberglass frames.
-The thing is, they don’t really affect the construction stage.
-You don’t have to make this decision early on in the construction process.
+This fixture can be made from vinyl, wood, aluminum, or even fiberglass frames.
+The thing is, they don’t affect the construction stage.
+You don’t have to make this decision early in construction.

 Types Of Folding Patio Doors

-Accordion patio doors function in almost the same way that stacking sliding doors do.
-The only difference is that accordion doors fold over and stack vertically, similar to the accordion music instrument.
-Meanwhile, stacking doors hang parallel in front of the first one.
+The accordion type functions in almost the same way that the stacking sliding variant does.
+The only difference is that the former folds over and stacks vertically, similar to the accordion music instrument.
+Meanwhile, the latter hangs parallel in front of the first one.

-The accordion patio doors are currently considered as the highest-selling type of patio door.
+They are currently considered the highest-selling type of door.
 Each panel folds and stacks on top of each other.
 These are panels that you can easily tuck away on the side.

 They can fold outwards or inwards, depending on your preference and space requirements.
 They can be made up of only two panels or up to eight.
 They can create the illusion of space without any structural changes.
 These can be energy efficient if you opt for doors made out of double-glazed glass.

-As the name suggests, tri-fold patio doors are made up of three panels instead of two.
+As the name suggests, they are made up of three panels instead of two.
 They also stack vertically on top of each other and can make for very space-efficient patio door options.

 Normally, side panels are the preferred choice of operation for most homeowners out there.
 But if you are working with a limited space, you can definitely opt for the sliding version.

 The frames can also be customized to fit the color and décor of the home.
-So if you want to go with a bolder or livelier design, these patio doors will definitely let you do that.
+So if you want to go with a bolder or livelier design, this option will definitely let you do that.

-As the name suggests, these doors are comprised of two large glass panels.
+As the name suggests, they are comprised of two large glass panels.
 They let plenty of light into your home, making it energy efficient.
 There is no need to switch the lights on during the day.

-Those savings on your electricity can stack up nicely so that’s another advantage from getting two-panel folding patio doors.
-Airflow and circulation can definitely be on the upside with these doors.
+Those savings on your electricity can stack up nicely, so that’s another advantage from getting this option.
+Airflow and circulation can definitely be on the upside, too.

-These systems can come in a wide variety of configurations from seven to eight feet tall doors to nine to 18 feet wide.
-There are those that are for daily use swing doors that provide easy access while others come in much taller configurations.
+These systems can come in a wide variety of configurations, from seven to eight feet tall doors to nine to 18 feet wide.
+There are those that provide easy access, while others come in much taller configurations.

 Pricing can vary greatly based on customizations.
 You will want to figure out how wide your opening will be and whether or not they fit into the standard heights and widths or whether you need something more customized.